Fooled by Randomness

 A more vicious effect of such hindsight bias is that those who are very good at predicting the past will think of themselves as good at predicting the future, and feel confident about their ability to do so.

-🎲 Consider the situation where the dentist examines his portfolio only upon receiving the monthly account from the brokerage house.
+🎲 Do not look at your portfolio: consider someone checking his portfolio every month.
 As 67% of his months will be positive, he incurs only four pangs of pain per annum and eight uplifting experiences.
-Now consider the dentist looking at his performance only every year.
+Now consider looking at his performance only every year.
 Over the next 20 years that he is expected to live, he will experience 19 pleasant surprises for every unpleasant one!

 We tend to think that traders were successful because they are good.
 Perhaps we have turned the causality on its head; we consider them good just because they make money.
 One can make money in the financial markets totally out of randomness.